Minus owner Sarver, Suns return for another run at NBA title

 The Suns met in downtown Phoenix on Monday for media day, less than a week after the embattled Sarver announced his intention to sell the team.
 Sarver was suspended one year and fined $10 million on Sept.
 13 by the NBA over workplace misconduct that included racist speech and hostile behavior toward employees.

-Sarver’s intention to sell seemed to diffuse tensions on what could have been a very awkward day — and season — for the Suns.
+Sarver’s intention to sell seemed to defuse tensions on what could have been a very awkward day – and season – for the Suns.

 ”I think it was on its way to being a distraction,” Booker said. ”But now that he’s chosen to sell the team, I think we can move forward, focus on the goal that’s at hand and that’s playing basketball.”